 All-electric sports cars are polarising.
 What would you say to BMW M3 drivers who associate BMW M with the classic inline six-cylinder engine?

 Fear not!
 But seriously, I'm a big fan of our previous engine technology myself and consider myself part of the community.
-I drive the current BMW M4 as a company car and have older models from the series in my garage.
+I drive the current BMW M3 Touring as a company car and have older models from the series in my garage.
 When we develop an all-electric high-performance model at BMW M, I am always aware, and the entire development team is always aware, of where we are coming from and where we need to go.
 That's what I stand for, and I can absolutely rely on the entire team.
 It doesn't matter which vehicle segment or which powertrain we develop, I'm sure we will at least meet the expectations of our longstanding fans, and ideally exceed these expectations yet again.
 After all, we also want to remain among the biggest fans of our vehicles in the future.

 We want to remain among the biggest fans of our vehicles in the future.